 Child-led, Play based Outdoor Learning & Adventure

 Safe Outdoors NZ Ltd is a small family business formed in 2018 by Luke Kirner (me).
 I have a background in Guiding (sea kayaking / dog sledding), but have spent recent years in charge of Outdoor Education courses in High Schools.
+I am now designing and facilitating an outdoor based Well being course for Huanui College in Whangarei.
 The second half of Safe Outdoors is my partner Hilary Cooper.
 Hilary is a gifted and hugely experienced Early Childhood Educator and mother of our three amazing kids.
 She is a master in approachability and at empowering children to help them feel valued.
 Our good friend and senior instructor (Emma Craig) has a Masters in Science, and was until recently, the Ranger on Limestone Island / Matakohe.
 Emma is a much sought after kiwi tracker, and loves to share her inquisitiveness for flora & fauna with children.

 Since October 2018, Safe Outdoors NZ has taken hundreds of happy children over to Limestone Island / Matakohe through our School Holiday Programme “Limestone Rangers”.
 It was through this highly successful programme, alongside our own parenting, that has led to our increased understanding of the need for a “One Day Nature School” in Whangarei.

 Nature’sCool embraces the philosophy of Child-led Free play.
 This is however complimented by ‘Provocations’, that is - activities or resources introduced as an opportunity to stimulate child inquiry.